jeffatoptics/mpe-pdf-template/README.md

-# Markdown templates for PDF page with header and footer in MPE
+# Markdown templates for PDF page in MPE

 ## Purpose

 ![PDF Header Footer Generation with MPE](./images/vsc_logo_pdf.gif)

-The project presents the markdown templates for MPE (Markdown Preview Enhanced) extension to generate PDF pages with header, footer and page break via with Chrome (puppeteer).
+The project presents the markdown templates for MPE (Markdown Preview Enhanced) extension to generate PDF pages with **header**, **footer** and **page break** via with Chrome (puppeteer).
 The settings are demonstrated in the front matter of markdown file.

 Editor and extension are listed as following: